38th Infantry Division (United States): Al Anbar Province during Iraq War

-When the Ready First Brigade departed Ramadi, the company would be assigned to a new brigade, 1st Brigade, 3rd Infantry Division (Raider Brigade), and it would participate in major clearing operations during the Surge of 2007.
+When the 1st Brigade, 1st Armored Division departed Ramadi, the company would be assigned to a new brigade, 1st Brigade, 3rd Infantry Division (Raider Brigade), and it would participate in major clearing operations during the Surge of 2007.

-The company had many soldiers who committed numerous acts of heroism that have not been truly known to this day.
-The unit is second only to Company D Rangers for being the most decorated and combat experienced company sized element in the Indiana Army National Guard since World War II.
+The unit features multiple personnel whose actions under fire remained largely unrecorded for decades.
+Within the Indiana Army National Guard, it ranks second only to Company D Rangers as the most decorated and combat-experienced company-sized element since World War II.